kesterling/GradQuant-test/README.txt

 This is the README for the GradQuant-test GitHub.

-Here are some more revisions to README.
+Here are some revisions to README.